portfolio-optimization-hx/trade-application-hx/README.md

 ![gif demo](/SolutionDir/media/demo.gif)

 __trade-application-hx__ is created to showcase desktop development rather than quantitative modeling - the analytics in this project is very basic.
-The code is currently in alpha and some areas can be further polished.
+The project is currently in alpha and many areas can be further polished.

 &nbsp;